tpatterson1996/lcc-metadata-manual/record-constraints.md

 # Product Entry Guidance: Constraints Tab \(Optional for Products\)

+---

-Puts information about how the record can and cannot be used into the metadata.
+**The Constraint** tab allows you to enter information about how the record can and cannot be used into the metadata.

+---

 | Quick Reference: Optional LCC Products |
 | :--- |